hapax/hapax.github.io/assets/maximal.md

 In Newton's own and beautiful words,

 <span style="padding-left: 20px; display:block">
-“Absolute, true and mathematical time, of itself, and from its own nature, flows equably without relation to anything external."
+*Absolute, true and mathematical time, of itself, and from its own nature, flows equably without relation to anything external.*
 </span>

 We can rotate between different spatial directions, but we can never